 STEM—Science, Technology, Engineering and Mathematics

-STEM is part of an initiative the Boy Scouts of America has taken on to encourage the natural curiosity of youth members and their sense of wonder about these fields through existing programs.
+STEM is an initiative the Boy Scouts of America has taken on to encourage the natural curiosity of youth members and their sense of wonder about these fields.
 From archery to welding, Scouts can’t help but enjoy the wide range of STEM-related activities.
 To support this initiative, the BSA developed the STEM Nova Awards program so that youth members have fun and receive recognition for their efforts.

 We live in a time of great opportunity.
 The spirit of innovation can help us overcome challenges and ensure a prosperous and secure future.
 To seize this opportunity, we must position ourselves at the cutting edge of scientific discovery and technological innovation.

 Yet our country is falling behind in science, technology, engineering and mathematics.
-This is why many professionals and educators in science, technology, engineering, and mathematics believe the United States should do more now than ever to encourage students to enter STEM-related fields.
+Many professionals and educators in science, technology, engineering, and mathematics believe the United States should do more to encourage students to enter STEM-related fields.
 These experts say our young people need strong STEM skills to compete in the world market.
 We must work together to cultivate the next generation of critical thinkers and innovators.

 STEM is the Future

 Fostering a strong STEM education is our best opportunity to boost the spirit of innovation.
-It’s what we need to help ensure this country continues on a prosperous and secure journey.
+It’s will help ensure this country continues on a prosperous and secure journey.
 STEM literacy is also critical because it has a profound and growing impact on our day-to-day lives.
 Nature, space exploration, and any STEM-related interest reveals to us the beauty and power of the world we inhabit.

 The NCAC STEM webpage can be found here.